nu-tech-ethics/fall2021/pages/_lectures/04lecture.md

 #     title: Intro to Moral Philosophy
 due_date: 2021-09-30
 readings:
   - title: Chapter 9.
-What do we owe one another? / Dilemmas of Loyalty
+What do we owe one another?
     author: Sandel, Michael J.
     date: 2009
   - title: Chapter 6.
 Rawles